bxparks/acetimego/README.md

 - `acetime.ZonedExtraFromPlainDateTime(plainDateTime, tz, disambiguate)`
 - `acetime.ZonedDateTime.ZonedExtra()`

-The `FoldType` specifies whether the given `PlainDateTime` is within an overlap or a gap.
+The `ResolvedFold` specifies whether the given `PlainDateTime` is within an overlap or a gap.
 It takes 5 values:

 - `FoldTypeErr`: the `ZonedExtra` object is an error indicator, and `ZonedExtra.IsError()` returns true